control-toolbox/Tutorials.jl/docs/src/tutorial-free-times.md

 0.05 ≤ tf ≤ Inf
 ```

-It is to ensure and help the convergence of the algorithm depending on your problem and you can also need it with t0.
+It is to ensure and help the convergence of the algorithm depending on your problem and it can also be needed when dealing with problems having a free initial time, as we will see in the next example.

 ##  Direct resolution with free final time :